Home » Water Softening » Water Softener Reviews » Best Salt-free Water Softener (Saltless Whole House Systems)

 Ease of Installation

-The truth is that most water softeners are pretty tricky to install.
+The truth is that most water softeners are difficult to install.
 First, there are a lot of components that need to be put together.
 Then the device itself needs to be fitted on the main water pipe of the house.
 If you’re not careful, you can either damage the softener and void the warranty or do some water damage to the house.

 However, there are also a few models that are pretty simple to attach and won’t take more than an hour or so to install.